chenchunyu88/BATools/README.md

 ###Current working models:
 - rrBLUP based on REML and MCMC
 - BayesA based on EM and MCMC
-- BayesC based on EM and MCMC
+- SSVS (BayesC) based on EM and MCMC
 - BayesB based on MCMC

 ###Future commits: